Preparing for the Future (It's Here)

 Multiple layers should be used :sirens, radio, tv, cell phone alerts...

-Fire Departments and fire districts could encourage this campaign of preplanning as well as local
+Fire Departments and local governments could encourage this campaign of preplanning.

 Preplanned "Wildfire Safety Zones" should be marked as well.